Things to do in Japan in February

 - February 22 -- 猫の日 neko no hi, National Cat Day in Japan

 Top things to do

 Skiing and other sliding sports remain a must.
-The season is at its top, with a white, thick coat of snow for several weeks and it melting down only the next month.
+The season is at its top, with a white, thick coat of snow for several weeks that will only start to melt down from the next month.
 Moreover, thermal spas offer a great and warm break for hikers.
-Several events span the month: snow and ice festivals are at their fullest in countryside, while popular festivals are coming back to the cities.
+Several events span the month: snow and ice festivals are at their fullest in the countryside, while popular festivals are coming back to the cities.
 It is also an occasion to celebrate the plum trees blossoming season during the ume matsuri, from the south to the north of Japan.